microsoft/fast/packages/fast-components-react-base/src/radio/README.md

 # Radio
-An element that can be turned on and off. *Radio* buttons are almost always listed together in groups.
+*Radio* buttons are almost always listed together in groups.

 ## Usage
-Only one *radio* within a *radio* group may be selected at a time.
+Only one *radio* button within a group of items can be selected at the same time.
 Limit the *radio* label to a single line.